msecrist-couchbase/smallcb-training-capella/README.md

 DONE: UI timeouts for long-running programs, see: codeMaxDuration and containerWaitDuration.

+DONE: SECURITY: after a run times out in a session, pkill all the processes owned by 'play' user.
+  Use case: cbworkloadgen or any submitted program
+    is thus prevented from running longer than the play-server's codeDuration timeout.

 DONE: use another user 'play' to run user submitted code... docker exec as -u play:couchbase (user:group),